Join the board

 Where we're hoping to find new directors

 Our board already includes directors in British Columbia, Alberta, and Ontario.
-To serve the whole country well, we want voices from more of it.
-We are hoping to find directors who live in these regions:
+To serve the whole country well, we are hoping to find directors who live in these regions:

 Local knowledge and lived perspective from these regions help us reach communities we do not yet serve well.